Saint Petersburg Architecture Guide – From Ancient to Modern Times

 Vitebsky Railway Station

 Few people know that the first ever train in Russia departed from the Vitebsky Railway Station to the imperial residence at Tsarskoye Selo in 1837.
 The original building, the oldest train station in Russia, was demolished in 1901 and replaced by the fantastic Art Nouveau palace we see today.
-Without a doubt, it is the most lavish station in the city and fortunately mostly missed by tourists.
-Take your time and admire the different salons.

 Art Nouveau - Vitebsky Railway Station

-Soviet Architecture of Saint Petersburg
+Soviet Architecture

 Russian State Scientific Center for Robotics and Technical Cybernetics

-The Russian State Scientific Center for Robotics and Technical Cybernetics belongs in one of Asimov’s novels.
-Architects Boris Artyushin and Stanislav Savin created a masterpiece, where function conquers form.
 Though it opened in 1968, it looks quite futuristic.
-Actually, locals call the 104-meter tall tower the White Tulip.
+Actually, locals call the 104-meter-tall (341 ft) tower the White Tulip.
 However, the building is quite alive, considered as one of the leading scientific research centers in the world.
 Don’t forget to walk around the gardens and check the auxiliary facilities.

 Russian State Scientific Center for Robotics and Technical Cybernetics